elastic/kibana/src/core/MIGRATION.md

   getBar(): string
 }

-// We inject all legacy dependencies into our plugin including dependencies on other legacy plugins.
+// We inject the miminal legacy dependencies into our plugin including dependencies on other legacy
-// Take care to only expose the legacy functionality you need e.g. don't inject the whole
+// plugins.
+Take care to only expose the legacy functionality you need e.g. don't inject the whole
 // `Legacy.Server` if you only depend on `Legacy.Server['route']`.
 interface LegacySetup {
   route: Legacy.Server['route']